Skip to content

 Before: Patient calls → staff searches for availability → back-and-forth on dates/times → staff books in eClinicalWorks → confirmation call.
 Time: 5–10 minutes per scheduling call.

-After: Patient calls → CallMyDoc offers self-scheduling in under 40 seconds → appointment booked → automated confirmation and reminders sent.
+After: Patient calls → CallMyDoc offers self-scheduling in under 40 seconds (currently available for athenahealth practices) → appointment booked → automated confirmation and reminders sent.
 Time: 40 seconds, zero staff involvement.

 Symptom Reporting and Clinical Triage